-Change to Corporate Governance regime
+Corporate Governance regime

-Changes to AIM rules on 30 March 2018 require AIM companies to apply a recognised corporate governance code by 28 September 2018.

-Of the two widely recognised formal codes, we have decided to adhere to the Quoted Companies Alliance's (QCA) Corporate Governance Code for small and mid-size quoted companies (revised in April 2018 to meet the new requirements of AIM Rule 26).
+AIM companies are required to apply a recognised corporate governance code.
+Of the two widely recognised formal codes, we have decided to adhere to the Quoted Companies Alliance's (QCA) Corporate Governance Code for small and mid-size quoted companies.